 Learning about and effectively using asset classes is a good way to simplify investing and improve the odds of meeting your retirement goals.
 Asset classes are groups of similar investments whose values react to changes in the economy in the same basic way.
 Making investment decisions based on asset class selection (instead of focusing on individual stock or bond funds) may be easier and more effective.
 Investing in a mix of asset classes (also called "diversifying") helps you control your risk, because the different asset classes typically react to market volatility in different ways.
 Experts say that 90% of your investment success results from choosing the right mix of investments in your retirement savings.
-This Quick Guide describes the five Investment Plan single asset classes (money market, inflation-protected securities, bond funds, U.S. stock funds, and foreign and global stock funds) and a special class, balanced funds, which provides a diversified mixture of various asset classes.
-You should also review the Fund Profiles and the Annual Fee Disclosure Statement posted in the "Investment Funds" section at MyFRS. com before you select any investment funds or make an election.
+This Quick Guide describes the five Investment Plan single asset classes (money market, real assets, bonds, U.S. stocks, and foreign and global stocks) and a special class, Retirement Date Funds, which provides a diversified mixture of various asset classes.
+A Self-Directed Brokerage Account (SDBA) is also available.
+You should also review the Fund Profiles and the Annual Fee Disclosure Statement posted in the "Investment Funds" section of MyFRS.com before you select any investment funds or make an election.
+The asset class descriptions below are general in nature and should not be relied on as your sole source of information regarding a specific fund(s).